johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 ### Gemastik (Pagelaran Mahasiswa Nasional bidang Teknologi Informasi dan Komunikasi) VII 2014
 Gemastik is the biggest student information technology competition in Indonesia.
-Here, my team won the 2nd place for Business Game Category.
+Here, my team won 2nd place for the Business Game Category.

 ---

 ### Computer Festival University of Indonesia 2014
-[Computer Festival](https://compfest.id) is an annual information technology competition held by University of Indonesia.
+[Computer Festival](https://compfest.id) is an annual information technology competition held by the University of Indonesia.
-Here, my team's project [Gasing Evo](/gasing-evo) was awarded "Excellence in Game Arts" for game category.
+Here, my team's project [Gasing Evo](/gasing-evo) was awarded "Excellence in Game Arts" for the game category.

 ---

 ### INAICTA (Indonesia ICT Awards) 2014
 INAICTA is the biggest information and communication technology event in Indonesia.
-In this competition, my team's project, [Gasing Evo](/gasing-evo), an action arcade game for mobile and PC made to mimic Indonesian traditional game “Gasing”, was nominated for "Best Student Game Development" award.
+In this competition, my team's project, [Gasing Evo](/gasing-evo) was nominated for "Best Student Game Development" award.
+Gasing Evo is an action arcade game for mobile and PC made to mimic Indonesian traditional game “Gasing”,

 ---

 ### Institut Teknologi Bandung Chess Competition 2013
-My team won the 1st place in this chess competition.
+My team won 1st place in this chess competition.

 ---